 Percival River, Prince Edward Island (Photo by NCC)

-The Percival River forest is mainly made up of spruce, but it also features aspen, birch, ash and eastern white cedar, characteristic of the Maritimes' mixed Acadian forest.
+The Percival River forest is mainly made up of spruce, but it also features aspen, birch, ash and eastern white cedar, which are characteristic of the Maritimes' mixed Acadian forest.
 Eastern white cedar is not common on PEI, and is usually found in swampy areas or on thin, limestone-based soils.
 A healthy cedar tree provides an array of benefits to wildlife: its seeds are eaten by many species of small birds and mammals, and its understory provides year-round protection for wildlife.

 Along with its important forest habitat, the Percival River feeds into Egmont Bay and includes ecologically rich wetland habitats that are critical to the life cycle of many populations of migratory waterfowl, shorebirds and seabirds.
 The largest unbroken tract of salt marsh in PEI is located along the Percival River.